 With one addled brained banality, I hope to forever clinch my claim to the title of Captain Obvious by opening an article on how to disciple a member of the fellowship of the suffering with this astute observation: “People suffer differently.”
 So the process of discipling them through their pain will look different depending upon the person who walks next to you through the shadow-lands.

 People suffer differently.
 People are soothed differently.
 The goal of discipleship in the midst of suffering must be comfort in Christ, for the closer we walk with the Lord Jesus the more we see of the massive burden he always carries on our behalf.
-Surely the Lord Jesus walks with us through the feasts and the famines (Ps.
-23).
+Surely the Lord Jesus walks with us through the feasts and the famines (

 Here are some lessons I have learned since joining the fellowship of suffering.